 If the bank closes your account you may initially not be able to do anything with your points.
 In most cases, as long as there’s no allegation of fraud, you’ll be able to either access the account briefly for redemption or receive some compensation for your accumulated balance.
 The bank is in the drivers seat here, though.
 And you have to push for anything you get.

 American Express says if they close your account, points are forfeit, but if you close your account but have at least one non-Membership Rewards account still open you’ll have a 30 day grace period in which to use your points.
+Customers have had to jump through the most hoops to access points from closed Citi accounts.

-New York State Senator Shelley Mayer has introduced a bill that would require banks to give consumers 90 days to use their credit card rewards points if their account is closed either by the consumer or the bank.
+New York State Senator Shelley Mayer introduced a bill that would require banks to give consumers 90 days to use their credit card rewards points if their account is closed either by the consumer or the bank.

-This legislation, which would only apply to consumers in New York, wouldn’t force the banks to allow redemption of points in the event of fraud by the cardholder – whether credit fraud or rewards fraud.
+Most importantly this legislation, which would only apply to consumers in New York, wouldn’t force the banks to allow redemption of points in the event of fraud by the cardholder – whether credit fraud or rewards fraud.
 The law would also ban the expiration of credit card rewards points, though of course bank points generally don’t expire as long as an account remains open.